ligdem/ligdem/manifest/en_chap2.md

 By streamlining and automating processes, liquid democracy can offer a more cost-effective and sustainable solution for managing citizen participation and political decisions.

 ##### 2.9 Fragmentation and Instability
-**Criticism 1:** The flexibility of liquid democracy, allowing for revoking and delegating votes at any time, could lead to fragmentation and decision-making instability, with frequent changes in majorities and adopted policies.
+**Critique 1:** The flexibility of liquid democracy, allowing for revoking and delegating votes at any time, could lead to fragmentation and decision-making instability, with frequent changes in majorities and adopted policies.

 **Response 1:** First, it is important to emphasize that stability is not always synonymous with relevance or success.
 Many stable political projects have mobilized colossal resources only to fail or become obsolete.
 In such cases, early intervention to stop or redirect these projects would have been beneficial.
 Liquid democracy, with its inherent flexibility, allows for continuous and rapid reevaluation of ongoing projects, thus minimizing unnecessary losses and adjusting policies based on current needs and citizen feedback.